newrelic/oma-resource-center/src/content/docs/oma/value-drivers/customer-experience/use-cases/bottom-of-the-funnel-analysis/README.md

-# Bottom of the funnel analysis
+# Bottom of the funnel analysis dashboard

 ![Bottom of the Funnel Analysis example](images/CustomerExperience_BotFunnelAnalysis.png?raw=true "Cx Bottom of the Funnel")